mattma/d3.ma.js/README.md

 1. refactor container with handle multiple data
 2. legend

+1. lib   d3chart

+Modified Chart.prototype.draw

+Chart.prototype.draw = function(_data, fn) {}

+Now, you could have a callback function as second parameter to manipulate the data before it draws onto the screen.

+**fn** can take two params. after transformedData, original dataset.

+	fn(transformedData, originalData)

 1.  common folder

 It could be used in all cases, or all general use cases including setup base container with margin values